Average Weather in St. Louis Missouri, United States

 The muggier period of the year lasts for 4.1 months, from May 19 to September 23, during which time the comfort level is muggy, oppressive, or miserable at least 18% of the time.
 The muggiest day of the year is July 22, with muggy conditions 71% of the time.

 The least muggy day of the year is January 28, when muggy conditions are essentially unheard of.

 Humidity Comfort Levels

-The average hourly wind speed in St. Louis experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in St. Louis experiences significant seasonal variation over the course of the year.

 Average Wind Speed